 An ideal behavior modification reduces not only the average magnitude of the errors, but also their variability so that errors are more consistent across users.
-This highlights the role of personalized prediction that companies now invest in: a user's personal $\vec{x}i$ data is used to select the best modification $do(B_i) = h(B_i, \vec{x}i)$ , where the range of $B_i$ choices includes not only different stimuli (e.g. different content display), but also different types of reinforcement (e.g. positive reinforcement such as rewards, recognition, praise, vs. negative reinforcement such as time pressure, social pressure).
-For example, Kosinski et al. (2013) showed how Facebook users' Likes can predict their psychological attributes, ranging from sexual orientation to intelligence, and suggested that including such attributes can improve personalized interventions.
-Personalized interventions are also becoming more powerful with the introduction of reinforcement learning, which personalizes the system's behavior by using users' traits ( $\vec{x}i$ ) combined with their implicit feedback (den Hengst et al., 2020).
+This highlights the role of personalized prediction that companies now invest in: a user's personal \vec{x}i data is used to select the best modification $do(B_i) = h(B_i, \vec{x}i)$, where the range of B_i choices includes not only different stimuli15 (e.g. different content display), but also different types of reinforcement (e.g. positive reinforcement such as rewards, recognition, praise, vs. negative reinforcement such as time pressure, social pressure).
+For example, Kosinski et al. (2013) showed how Facebook users' Likes can predict their psychological attributes, ranging from sexual orientation to intelligence, and suggested that including such attributes can improve personalized interventions.16 Personalizes the system's behavior by using users' traits (\vec{x}i) combined with their implicit feedback (den Hengst et al., 2020).

-Personalized predictions have the potential to minimize $\widetilde{EPE}$ more equally both within a certain user profile $\vec{x}$ and across different user profiles, by lowering conditional bias via manipulating CATE, and by shrinking the (manipulated) outcomes' variance.
+Personalized predictions have the potential to minimize \overrightarrow{EPE} more equally both within a certain user profile \vec{x} and across different user profiles, by lowering conditional bias via manipulating CATE, and by shrinking the (manipulated) outcomes' variance.

-Finally, the bias-variance decomposition highlights the important role of a large training dataset in minimizing the predictive algorithm's variance $Var(\hat{f})$ .
+Finally, the bias-variance decomposition highlights the important role of a large training dataset in minimizing the predictive algorithm's variance $Var(\hat{f})$.
 Since predictive models trade off bias and variance, in the behavior modification context low-bias algorithms are advantageous in terms of requiring a smaller manipulation effect to minimize EPE.
 One avenue for further research is the effect of behavior modification on classification accuracy (for binary outcomes), where the effects of bias and variance on EPE are multiplicative rather than additive, and the literature reports conflicting results on their roles (e.g. Friedman, 1997; Domingos, 2000).